vincentloechner/pytkdraw/README.md

 containing a canvas where you can draw boards or pixels.
 There is a single function waiting for an event to occur and there are various drawing functions.
 It is also very convenient to draw rectangular boards and simple pieces (as colored circles).
-Check the examples or run the demo:
+Check the demo:
 `python3 -m tkdraw.screen`.

 The tkdraw.basic module provides four elementary functions: to open a window,